websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 ## Known Limitations

 The new stack does not contain a docker-compose file to spin up a local environment.
-However, we're planning a much better local development experience in the future.
+Because of this, a DXP bundle is needed for local testing.

+You can test changes in a local environment, and then migrate them to DXP Cloud.
+See [Migrating from an On-Premises DXP Installation](../using-the-liferay-dxp-service/migrating-from-an-on-premises-dxp-installation.md) for more help.

 ## Additional Information